 To book your place please email: Linda at Orvia on firstname.lastname@example.org or telephone 01772 429290.

 Hyndburn Enterprise Trust offers one-to-one impartial business advice free of charge to anyone thinking of starting a business in Lancashire.
 They can help new and established small to medium businesses and can provide Start Up Loans.
-They are also business advisers for the Government's Start and Grow programme which has a small administration fee.

 For more details contact email@example.com or call 01254 600625.

 See our Business Finance and Grants section for more information on some of the funding available for all businesses.

 If you are interested in setting up a co-operative, or want more information, events and networks, we have a dedicated co-operatives section on our website.
 Or contact Gaynor Wood at UCLan (Preston Cooperative Development Network).

 If you're thinking of starting a food business find out what you need to know, plus the food hygiene and safety legislation requirements you must meet from the beginning by seeing starting a food business.

 You can search for offices in Preston from our business property section using our free search.

 Many premises offer special services for start up companies such as rent-a-desk, incubation support, co-working and virtual offices.

 The government's website Business is Great has a dedicated section on starting up to guide you through each step.